jslefche/sem_book/docs/04-Coefficients.md

   $$y^*_{i} = x_{i}\beta + \epsilon_{i}$$

+Generally, the linear $y^*$ is related to the non-linear $y$ via a cutpoint, which is generally $\tau = 0.5$ where any value of $x$ where $y^*$>0.5 is equivalent to $y$ = 1, and any value of $x$ where $y^*$<0.5 is equivalent to $y$ = 0.

-The problem is, we can never observe this linear underlying or *latent propensity*, and so we must approximate it.
-At some value of $x$, this probability is evenly split at 50/50: we call this cutpoint $\tau$.
-Below $\tau$ we are more likely to observe 0 in our example, while above $\tau$ we are more likely to observe 1.
-We can relate $y$ to $y^*$ based on whether the observed values fall above or below this cutpoint.
+The problem is we can never observe this linear underlying or *latent propensity* and so we must approximate its error variance.

-Since latent variables are unobserved, we must also make some assumptions about their error variance.
 In a later chapter on Latent Variable Modeling, we often fixed their error variance to 1.
 In this case, there are theoretically-derived error variances depending on the distribution and the link function: for the probit link, the error variance $\epsilon = 1$, while for the logit link, $\epsilon = \pi^2/3$, both for the binomial distribution.

 Regardless of the type of standardization, we need to know about the range or variance of the response.
 With our knowledge of $y^*_{i}$ and the theoretical error variances, we have all the information needed to compute the variance on the link (linear) scale.

-The variance in $y^*$ is the sum of the variance of the predictions (on the linear scale) *plus* the theoretical error variance.
+The variance in $y^*$ is the sum of the variance of the linear (link-transformed) predictions *plus* the theoretical error variance.
 For a logit link, then:

   $$\sigma_{y^*_{i}}^2 = \sigma_{x\beta}^2 + \pi^2/3$$

 The square-root of this quantity gives the standard deviation of $SD_{y^*}$ on the linear scale for use in scale standardization, or alternately, the range of $y^*$ to use in relevant range standardization.

+### Observation-Empirical Approach

-There is an alternate method to the 'latent theoretic approach', which relies on the proportion of variance explained, or $R^2$.
-Here, we can express the $R^2$ as the variance of the predicted values (on the non-linear scale) over the variance of the observed values (also on the non-linear scale):
+There is an alternate method which relies on the proportion of variance explained, or $R^2$.
+Here, we can express the $R^2$ as the ratio of the variance of the predicted values (on the linear scale) over the variance of the observed values (on the non-linear scale):

   $$R^2 = \frac{\sigma_{\hat{y}}^2}{\sigma_{y}^2}$$

-We can obtain the variance of the observed values as the variance of the predicted values (on the linear scale) over the total explained variance of $R^2$.
-The standard deviation, of course, is the square-root of this variance.
+We can compute $R$, which is the correlation between the non-linear observed and predicted values on the non-linear scale that, when taken to the power of 2, yields $R^2$.
+If we also know the variance of the predicted values on the non-linear scale $y$, we have all the information to solve for $\sigma_{\hat{y}}$, whose square-root is the standard deviation of $y$ that we can use in the calculation of the standardized coefficient.

 This method, called the *observation-empirical approach*, does not require the acknowledgement of any latent variables or theoretical error variances, but does require an acceptance of this is a valid measurement of $R^2$ (which some consider it not, as GLM estimation is based on deviance, not variance, and thus this statistic is not equivalent).
-It also does not provide a measure of the range of $y$ although we can assume, based on sampling theory, that is $6 * \sigma_{y}$.
+It also does not provide a measure of the range of $y$ although we can assume, againbased on sampling theory, that $6 * \sigma_{y}$ encompasses the full range of $y$.

 Let's revisit our earlier GLM example and construct standardized coefficients: